 This major offers many unique opportunities for work within natural sciences.
-It can be tailored for preparation to enter medical or dental school, offering relevant biology, chemistry, math and physics courses necessary for adequate preparation for entrance exams (the Medical College Admission Test, for example).
+It can be tailored for preparation to enter medical or dental school, offering relevant biology, chemistry, math and physics courses necessary for adequate preparation for entrance exams such as the MCAT.

 In order to obtain a bachelor’s degree from Fresno Pacific University, students must complete at least 120 units.
 Along with completing all required courses in their selected area of study, general education requirements must be met by all graduates.
 See the general education summary in the undergraduate academic catalog for more information.